 The following GCP metadata attributes are supported for automatic tagging.

-Container and pod labels are exposed in the Web UI.
-Users can individually select the container they wish to attack.
+Container and pod labels are automatically detected by the Gremlin agent and displayed in the Web UI.
+Users can individually select the container they wish to target.
 By definition, containers of a Kubernetes Pod all share a namespace and cgroup.
 This means when Gremlin applies a network impact to one container within a Kubernetes pod, the impact will be observed for all containers in the Pod.
 Note that this does not apply to containers in Pod replicas.
-If you attack a specific Pod replica, the effect applies to containers within that replica only, and does not apply to the rest of the replicas.
+If you target a specific Pod replica, the effect applies to containers within that replica only, and does not apply to the rest of the replicas.

 Control Groups (cgroups) are used by the Linux kernel to limit access to a host's hardware resources among a group of processes.
 Container run times like Docker use cgroups to establish Memory, CPU, Disk, and IOPS limits.

-On Gremlin versions 2.13 and later, Kubernetes may evict pods targeted by Gremlin resource attacks when they exhaust
+On Gremlin versions 2.13 and later, Kubernetes may evict pods targeted by Gremlin resource experiments when they exhaust

 their resource limits.
 When this happens, the Kubernetes scheduler deletes Gremlin and all targeted pod resources.